btcnyc/classes/docs/README.md

 a collection of workshops, lessons, and demos built for the NYC Bitcoin community.

-Each folder inside `topics/` represents a **class series or theme**, with dated subfolders for specific sessions.
+Each folder inside `topics/` represents a **class series or theme**, with ordered subfolders (00-, 01-, …) that control lesson sequencing.

 ---